 Mishkan Library

-Mishkan Shalom's Library holds a collection of 4,000-plus books and multimedia material, lovingly tended by our Library Committee.
+Mishkan Shalom's Library holds a collection of 4,000-plus books and multimedia material tended by our Library Committee.

 The committee's goal is to help meet the Judaic educational and informational needs of our congregation's adult and young-adult members.
+We also feature a collection of Jewish books for children.
 In addition to maintaining, enriching and circulating the collection, the committee plans the annual One Book Mishkan program series.

 One Book, One Jewish Community